datamachines/Olympics_Sim/README.md

 **To run in your own environment:**
 1. Install numpy, matplotlib, and seaborn
-2. clone the repo and run "python plot.py" from inside the repo to generate two new plots in /plots.
+2. clone the repo and run `python plot.py` from inside the repo to generate two new plots in /plots.

 **To run in a docker container:**

-We have included the Dockerfile, so all you have to do is create a new directory for the outputs of running your container (/myplots), build and run.
+We have included the Dockerfile, so all you have to do is create a new directory for the outputs of running your container `/myplots`, build and run.

 ```
 mkdir myplots